mvolkmann/blog/src/smalltalk.md

 - add in superclass as subclassResponsibility
 - push down to subclasses
 - push down to one subclass

+To rename a method without opening the refactorings menu, select the method and press cmd-shift-r.

 For selected code the options include: